-Varian Level-G FORTRAN IV is a programming system for the V70/620 series computers and is comprised of a language, library of subprograms, compiler, and a run-time package (program).
-FORTRAN IV can be compiled and run under the Varian Omnitask Real-Time Executive (VORTEX) operating system.
+SPERRY UNIVAC Level-G FORTRAN IV is a programming system for the V70/620 series computers and is comprised of a language, library of subprograms, compiler, and a run-time package (program).
+Programs written in the SPERRY UNIVAC Level-G FORTRAN IV language can be compiled and run under the VORTEX operating systems.